 It took MONTHS for me to come up with a layout I liked.
 MONTHS.

-But I finally settled on it and took the leap in May 2019.
+I finally settled on the layout and content and took the leap in May 2019.
 On April 30th, I printed out four Gathering place mats and laminated them.
 I cleaned off the kitchen counter and placed them at each spot, ready and waiting for the kids the next day.

 A Gathering for You